Intro-to-ML-Coursework/CW1/README.md

-# Decision Tree Training, Visualization, and Evaluation
+# Decision Tree Training, Visualisation, and Evaluation

 This project involves training a decision tree for predicting the room number using Wi-Fi signal data, visualizing the trained decision tree, and evaluating its performance.
 The code is structured into several modules to handle training,